frank-lsf/lsf-homepage/content/publication/exoshuffle-cloudsort.md

 # Summary.
 An optional shortened abstract.
 summary: |
-  Winner of the 2022 CloudSort Benchmark (Indy category) for sorting at $0.97/TB.
+  Winner of the 2022 CloudSort Benchmark (Indy category) for sorting 100TB data at $0.97/TB.

 tags:
   - Distributed Futures